Koromix/rygel/web/rekkord.org/pages/hooks.md

 ```

 As stated before, if any command fails, the save will not happen and Rekkord exits with an error code.

+> [!TIP]
+> Use pre-save hooks to dump databases, for example with mysqldump (MySQL or MariaDB), pg_dump (PostgreSQL) or make proper sqlite3 backups with `sqlite3 src.db '.backup copy.db'`.
+>
+> Do not compress these dumps (with gzip, for example) because it will reduce deduplication, and Rekkord uses its own compression.
+However, if you still want to compress your dump files, use `gzip --rsyncable` (or something equivalent).

 ## Post-save